A survey, review, and future trends of skin lesion segmentation and classification: Introduction

-From Fig.~\ref{fig:year_wise_paper}, it can be undoubtedly remarked that the SLAs have become an exciting and fast-growing area of research.
-Moreover, the publication numbers have increased continuously per year, as explicated in both Fig.~\ref{fig:year_wise_paper} (a) and Fig.~\ref{fig:year_wise_paper} (b), especially after 2016.
-Therefore, these enormous articles demand systematic survey and insight discussions of utilized datasets, preprocessing methodologies, segmentation strategies, feature engineering procedures, classification techniques, and evaluation benchmarks for an automated SLA procedure(s), leading to open-door directions for beginners to expert-level researchers.
+Fig.~\ref{fig:year_wise_paper} remarks that SLA is a fast-growing study area, and the publication numbers have increased yearly for both tasks, especially after 2016.
+Henceforth, the extensive number of articles necessitates a systematic survey and in-depth discussions of datasets, preprocessing methodologies, segmentation strategies, manual feature engineering procedures, classification techniques, and evaluation benchmarks for automated SLA procedure(s) to help researchers strategize future research.